 A success has been ensuring that we meet all state mandated instructional minutes effectively.
 We've ensured that all students have access to devices and reliable internet by providing school issued chromebooks and hotspots.
-We've effectively trained our staff to leverage online platforms for instructional delivery.
-We've also ensured to provide all services for students with special education as noted in their IEPs and continued both designated and integrated supports for our English Learners.
+We effectively trained our staff to leverage online platforms for instructional delivery.
+We also ensured that we provided all services for students with special education as noted in their IEPs and continued both designated and integrated supports for our English Learners.

-The biggest challenge has been reaching all students especially those who are disengaged.
+The biggest challenge has been reaching all students, especially those who are disengaged.
 We've worked with a variety of stakeholders to create plans to support students individually.